bqworks/accordion-slider-jquery/docs/modules.md

 Sets a delay for the hide transition.
 This delay starts from the moment when the panel starts closing.

 The layers are animated using CSS3 transitions in most browsers.
-In IE9 and IE8 (where CSS3 transitions are not supported) the layers will only fade in/out and in IE7 and older, the layers will appear without any animation.
+In IE9 and IE8 (where CSS3 transitions are not supported), the layers will only fade in/out and in IE7 and older, the layers will appear without any animation.

 This module is showcased in example1.html, example3.html and example4.html.